Imran Khan talks to Vladimir Putin; praises the Russian president for his "strong statement" against Islamophobia - ExBulletin

 Imran Khan talks to Vladimir Putin; praises the Russian president for his “strong statement” against Islamophobia

-Pakistani Prime Minister Imran Khan spoke with Vladimir Putin on Monday and exchanged views on bilateral cooperation as well as regional and international issues and also appreciated the Russian President’s “emphatic statement” that freedom of expression could not be a pretext to abuse the Prophet.
+Islamabad: Pakistani Prime Minister Imran Khan held talks with Vladimir Putin on Monday and exchanged views on bilateral cooperation as well as regional and international issues and also appreciated the Russian President’s “emphatic statement” that the freedom of he expression could not be a pretext for abusing the Prophet.

 He “appreciated President Putin’s statement that insulting the Holy Prophet Muhammad does not count as an expression of artistic freedom,” he said.